NxtGen-Arena/SFDCDev401/CodeBase/Aura/Events/InitEvent/Overview.md

 * Use of <aura:if> and <aura:set> creates dynamic UX: loading placeholder until data appears.
 * Separation between data (JS/Apex) and presentation (markup) for clarity.

+<h2>Code Walkthrough</h2>

+- cmp.get("v.attributeName") returns the value of the attributeName attribute.
+- cmp.set("v.attributeName", "attribute value") sets the value of the attributeName attribute.

 <h2>Key Concepts</h2>

 |Code|	Purpose|